ukhfanofalanwalker/ichan-bot/README.md

 Can be found on telegram as [ichan](https://t.me/i_chan_bot).

-The Support group can be reached out to at [Eagle Union](https://t.me/YorktownEagleUnion), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Mad Association](https://t.me/madassociation), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.